Angela Corey: George Zimmerman case

 Corey's decision to charge Zimmerman was praised by supporters of the Justice for Trayvon movement across the country.
 Natalie Jackson, a Martin family attorney, stated, "It's actually a very brave charge of Angela Corey, and it really shows that she conducted an independent, impartial and fair investigation in this case...
 She could have easily charged this as a manslaughter, to try to appease everyone, and she didn't.
 She did what prosecutors do.
 She charged it to the hilt".
 On the other hand, Corey was criticized as "irresponsible and reckless" by Alan Dershowitz, a Harvard legal scholar and attorney who served on O.J.
 Simpson's defense team, for filing a probable cause affidavit that he claims was too thin for a 2nd-degree murder charge; Dershowitz predicted that it would be thrown out by a judge.

 On April 12, 2012, Seminole County Judge Mark Herr found the affidavit legally sufficient to establish probable cause and ordered Zimmerman to appear for his arraignment on May 29, 2012.
 CNN legal analyst Sunny Hostin stated, "I suspect that there is some evidence we just don't know about, because no prosecutor in a high-profile case wants to walk into court and not be able to prove each and every count beyond a reasonable doubt".

-Some critics, including Dershowitz, believe that Corey, an elected official, treated her press conference as a sort of campaigning opportunity.
-A Reuters article also indicates that some of Zimmerman's neighbors who claimed they saw signs of injury on Zimmerman the day after the shooting "said they spoke to Sanford police and the FBI in their investigations but did not recall speaking to the office of special prosecutor Angela Corey".
+Some critics, including Dershowitz, believed that Corey, an elected official, treated her press conference as a sort of campaigning opportunity.
+A Reuters article also indicated that some of Zimmerman's neighbors who claimed they saw signs of injury on Zimmerman the day after the shooting "said they spoke to Sanford police and the FBI in their investigations but did not recall speaking to the office of special prosecutor Angela Corey".
 On the other hand, US attorney and legal analyst Kendall Coffey referred to Corey's presentation as "masterful" and that she made "a very compelling statement about her commitment to victims...
 So, if you were scoring that press conference, I give it an A plus".

-Dershowitz has called for Corey to be disbarred.
-In response to his harsh criticism, Dershowitz claims Corey called Harvard Law School and, "threatened to sue the institution, get me disciplined by the Bar, and made accusations of libel and slander".
+Dershowitz called for Corey to be disbarred.
+In response to his harsh criticism, Dershowitz claimed that Corey called Harvard Law School and, "threatened to sue the institution, get me disciplined by the Bar, and made accusations of libel and slander".

 The same day that the George Zimmerman trial was sent to the jury, Corey fired Ben Kruidbos, the information technology director for the State Attorney's office.
 The former IT director claimed he was concerned the office did not turn over all discovery to the defense.
 According to a hearing during the trial, the defense had the discovery items.

-On July 13, 2013, the 6 women jury acquitted Zimmerman of Second-Degree murder and the lesser included offense of Manslaughter.
+On July 13, 2013, the 6 woman jury acquitted Zimmerman of Second-Degree murder and the lesser included offense of Manslaughter.